Skip Navigation

 The Language curriculum encompasses the whole classroom.
 While all areas of study are integrated, Springmont classrooms are language-rich environments.
 The children are given opportunities for discussions, storytelling and naming through curriculum materials such as geometric figures, the continents of the Earth or parts of an insect.
 The specialized activities in the language curriculum assist in vocabulary development, phonetic progression into reading and development of writing skills and composition.
 Examples of Language activities are:

-• Spoken Language: Sound games, Sandpaper letters, acting out stories, vocabulary exercises
+• Spoken Language: Sound games, songs, poems, rhyming, vocabulary exercises

-• Written Language: Moveable alphabet, making booklets, writing stories
+• Written Language: Sandpaper letters, Moveable alphabet, making booklets, writing stories

 • Reading: Decoding phonetic words, blends and sight words for mechanical and fluid reading

-• Exploring the function of words in sentences as a preparation for grammar: Grammar boxes
+• Exploring the function of words in sentences as a preparation for grammar: Parts of speech, elements of a sentence

 The Math curriculum begins with activities to teach sequence, symbol recognition and quantity of the numbers one through 10.
 The curriculum progresses through the four math operations (addition, subtraction, multiplication, division) and the memorization of tables.
 The children explore mathematical relationships, such as the squaring and cubing of numbers and fractions, by manipulating concrete materials that are designed to isolate each concept and prepare the mind for abstract mathematical reasoning.
 Examples of Math activities are: